LSD Toxicity Medication

 Class Summary

-Although seizures may be promptly brought under control, a significant proportion of patients experience a return to seizure activity, presumably because of the short-lived effect of diazepam after IV administration.
+This agent depresses all levels of the CNS (eg, limbic and reticular formation), possibly by increasing the activity of gamma-aminobutyric acid (GABA), a major inhibitory neurotransmitter in the brain.
+Although seizures may be promptly brought under control with diazepam, a significant proportion of patients experience a return to seizure activity, presumably because of the short-lived effect of the drug after intravenous administration.

 Lorazepam (Ativan)

-May depress all levels of CNS (eg, limbic and reticular formation) by increasing activity of GABA, which is a major inhibitory neurotransmitter in the brain.
-Preferred due to longer duration of action.
+Lorazepam may depress all levels of the CNS (eg, limbic and reticular formation) by increasing the activity of GABA, a major inhibitory neurotransmitter in the brain.
+It is an effective alternative to diazepam for the treatment of patients with signs and symptoms of severe LSD toxicity.